itsmansoor/typescript-learning/README.md

 This repository documents my learning and practice of TypeScript.
-It covers fundamental concepts including primitive types, arrays, tuples, objects, functions, and TypeScript configuration.
-Each concept is implemented with simple examples to understand how TypeScript improves JavaScript with static typing.
+It covers fundamental concepts including Each and Everything About TypeScript